ocapn/ocapn/draft-specifications/CapTP Specification.md

 Finally, a session may end due to an unrecoverable error or because either side wishes to end it.
 Both situations are covered by the [`op:abort`](#opabort) message.
-When this is received the session should be severed and unresolved promises broken.
+When this is received the session should be severed and pending promises broken.

 # Promises

-Promises are a key part of CapTP.
-They are used to represent a value which is not yet known.
-Promises without a value are said to be unresolved, they can become resolved by being `fulfill`ed with a value (including another promise), or broken (`break`) with an error.
+[Promises](./Model.md#promise) are a key part of CapTP.
+They are used to represent a value which is initially unknown, and are said to be pending until they become settled by either being fulfilled with a value or broken with an error.

-Promises are often created by sending an `op:deliver` message, where they represent the eventual value of the response.
-They can be chained together in what is called [Promise Pipelining](#promise-pipelining), whereby messages are sent to the promise which should be delivered to its resolution value if it is fulfilled with a single (as opposed to breaking with an error, or fulfilled with multiple values).
+Promises are often created for representing the eventual response to an [`op:deliver`](#opdeliver) message.
+They can be chained together in what is called [Promise Pipelining](#promise-pipelining), whereby messages are sent directly to a promise as a proxy for its eventual fulfillment value.

 ## [Promise and Resolver Objects](#promise-objects)

 Promises work like regular objects in CapTP.
 Promises come as a pair:

 - The promise object itself which represents a value.
-- The resolver object which is used to provide the promise with its resolved value, or break it in the case of an error.
+- The resolver object which is notified to provide the promise with its fulfillment value or break it in the case of an error.

- The promise object may eventually resolve to either a concrete value, object reference, another promise (in the case of promise pipelining), or may break.
+A promise object can remain pending indefinitely, but usually either fulfills to a [Value](./Model.md#value) (which in the case of promise pipelining can itself be a promise) or breaks with an error.
+Breakages can be caused by either explicit instruction, implicit error propagation, or network partition.

- When a promise breaks its resolved with an error, breakages can be caused by either explicit instruction, by implicit error propagation, or network partition.
+Promises can be listened to with the [`op:listen`](#oplisten) operation, and messages can be sent to them as a proxy for their eventual fulfillment value.

-Promises can be listened to with the [`op:listen`](#oplisten) operation, or messages can be sent to them as if it were the resolved object.
-The messages will be relayed to the eventual object if it is `fulfill`ed to one.
-If the promise instead `break`s and thus has no resolved object, messages cannot be delivered and promises created during the sending of those messages should also break.
+Upon fulfillment, such messages are relayed to that value.
+But if the promise breaks or fulfills to a non-[Reference](./Model.md#reference-capability) value, the messages cannot be delivered and any promises representing their results should break.

 The behavor of the two messages on the resolver object are as follows: